karamellpelle/karamellpelle-git-server/README.md

 # karamellpelle-git-server

-Commands etc. for the git user running git-shell on your custom server.
-This way you can host your own Git server and simply ranage your repositories.
+Simple tools to manage your own Git server (create, list and delete/undelete repositories).

 ## Prerequisites
 * A server running a configured SSH daemon